ncsa/Nightingale_real/docs/source/file_mgmt/globus.rst

 Once your identity is linked (above) then do the following to transfer files using Globus.

-Navigate to globus.org and cling “Log In” in the upper right corner
+Navigate to globus.org and click “Log In” in the upper right corner

 Choose “National Center for Supercomputing Applications” as your Identity Provider and click “Continue”